Welcome to our first Plastic on Plastic Review!

 As I was doing the photo shoot for this review, it became apparent that she has three major flaws.
 Her hands almost fall off of her; they are so easy to get on and off.
 This begs the question, why do most figures fall into one of two categories?
 Either the hands are so hard to swap out that you’re afraid you’ll break the pegs, or they’re so loose you’re afraid you’ll lose them drunk walking them from the basement to the living room.
 Her arms seem very long compared to any reference pics I saw.

-However, the most damaging/annoying flaw is her left arm, at the mid-bicep point of articulation.
+However, the most damaging/annoying flaw on the Mafex Rey is her left arm, at the mid-bicep point of articulation.
 It simply falls off.
 Put something in her hand?
 It falls off.
 Re-position her arm?
 It falls off.
 Have her high-fiving a Figuarts Han?
 Embarrassingly, it falls off.
 Silly Nerf Herder.

 Regardless, when your only other option is the Black Series, she makes a fine looking display piece.

-That’s my quick review, but really, I gave this review to my other figures, and Mezco Cap stepped up to the plate.
+That’s my quick review of the Mafex Rey, but really, I gave this review to my other figures, and Mezco Cap stepped up to the plate.
 The problem with letting a cranky octogenarian that doesn’t understand he’s an action figure do a review is that his opinions seem to be… polarizing.